-The Illawarra Grammar School (TIGS) became an International Baccalaureate (IB) World School in 2011 when it became authorised to teach the Primary Years Programme (PYP) of the IB.
+The Illawarra Grammar School (TIGS) became an International Baccalaureate (IB) World School in 2011 when it was first authorised to teach the Primary Years Programme (PYP).

 In 2016, TIGS also achieved authorisation for the Middle Years Programme (MYP) and Diploma Programme (DP).
-This international recognition marked the culmination of many years work and TIGS became only the second school in NSW and the twelfth school in Australia to be authorised for the PYP, MYP and DP programmes.
+This international recognition marked the culmination of many years of work by the dedicated TIGS staff.
+TIGS became only the second school in NSW and the twelfth in Australia to be authorised to offer the PYP, MYP and DP programmes.

-The Illawarra Grammar School offers all three programmes:
+The Illawarra Grammar School offers all three IB programmes:

 1. Primary Years Programme (PYP) covering students from Preparatory through to Year 6.
-TIGS is an authorised PYP school and has been using the PYP framework for learning since 2009.
+TIGS has been using the PYP framework for learning since 2009.

-There are 95 schools in Australia and 1201 schools in 104 countries teaching the PYP.
+There are 1472 schools in 109 countries teaching the PYP.

 2. Middle Years Programme (MYP) covering students from Year 7 to Year 10.
-TIGS has been using the MYP framework since 2014 and became fully authorised in 2016.
+TIGS has been using the MYP framework since 2014.

-There are 41 schools in Australia and 1117 schools in 95 countries teaching the MYP.
+There are 1117 schools in 108 countries teaching the MYP.

 3. Diploma Programme (DP) covering students in Years 11 and 12.
-The first students to undertake the DP at TIGS will commence study in Year 11, 2017.
-Students at TIGS will have the choice of studying either the DP or the already successfully HSC.
+The first students to undertake the DP at TIGS commenced study in Year 11, 2017.

-There are 63 schools in Australia and 2627 schools in 140 countries teaching the DP.
+There are 3104 schools in 147 countries teaching the DP.

 ► PYP at TIGS